Living In Temporary Housing

 students will be assigned to a permanent space based on date of

 application.
-Your permanent space will be located in one of the Freshman
+Freshmen will be assigned in one of the Freshman

 Connections halls as it opens.
-If you are an older freshman, you may be
+If you are a freshman over 21 or a new non-freshman student, you will be

 We reduce your rent rate for the time you live in temporary housing.
 The rent rate for temporary housing is based from the lowest rent rate on campus and will be prorated based on the dates you stay in temporary housing.
 Once you move to a permanent space, your rent will be adjusted to reflect the regular rent rate of your permanent residence hall and prorated based on the date of your move.